rokath/tip/docs/TipUserManual.md

 All unreplacable bytes are collected into one separate buffer.
 N unreplacable bytes occupy N\*8 bits.
 These bits are distributed onto N\*8/7 7-bit bytes, all getting the MSBit set to avoid zeroes and to distinguish them later from the ID bytes.
 In fact we do not change these N\*8 bits, we simply reorder them slightly.
 This bit reordering is de-facto the number transformation to the base 128, mentioned above.

-After replacing all found patterns with their IDs, which all have MSBit=0, the unreplacable bytes are replaced with the bit-reordered unreplacable bytes, having MSBit=1.
+After replacing, all found patterns are replaced with their IDs, which all have MSBit=0.
+The unreplacable bytes are replaced with the bit-reordered unreplacable bytes, having MSBit=1.
+The bit-reordered unreplacable bytes fill the wholes between the IDs.

 #### 1.3.1. <a id='packing'></a>Packing